-- Establish and implement a collaborative plan within the division to enhance teacher development and facilitate effective curriculum implementation. - Emphasize mastery learning by promoting tutorials, retakes/rewrites, and personalized learning approaches to support students in achieving mastery of key concepts. - Provide robust support to teachers in their collaboration with experts such as Dr. Georgiou, Dr. Parrila, and Dr. Saskia to improve students' reading abilities. - Advocate for diverse teaching strategies, including project-based learning, and expand assessment methods to enable students to demonstrate their learning in various ways. - Sustain the integration of authentic approaches that ensure all students can connect with and find relevance in the curriculum they are taught. - Provide continuous support to divisional Numeracy and Literacy Committees, fostering their essential role in driving excellence in numeracy and literacy instruction. - Encourage teachers to utilize enrichment, flex, and tutorial time effectively to provide targeted support for struggling students, assisting them in reaching gradelevel proficiency in literacy and numeracy. - Maintain the commitment of individual schools and the entire division to foster stronger relationships with our First Nation communities, promoting meaningful collaboration and mutual understanding. - Provide effective PD to support sound assessment practices to improve learning - Support effective collaboration for teacher growth vertically, course or grade level
+- We have a purposeful plan to address effective teaching strategies and assessment with our administrators and teachers.
+We will advocate for high-yield teaching strategies, including project-based learning, and expand assessment methods to enable students to demonstrate their learning in various ways. - Focus on understanding the Vretta testing platform so teachers can be ready to use it with PATs and make them more comfortable participating in field testing. - Westwind continues to involve many teachers in piloting so they can better understand learning outcomes and the future direction of the curriculum. - Place significant importance on individual FNMI student meetings, demonstrating our commitment to their success.
+These monthly meetings with administrators and counsellors will focus on student achievement, attendance, and setting future goals. - Westwind will be hosting Todd Whitaker to focus on things that matter most in teaching and also Cadmus Delorme to help our staff with Truth and Reconciliation - Establish and implement a collaborative plan within the division to enhance teacher development and facilitate effective curriculum implementation. - Emphasize mastery learning by promoting tutorials, retakes/rewrites, and personalized learning approaches to support students in achieving mastery of key concepts. - Provide robust support to teachers in their collaboration with experts such as Dr. Georgiou, Dr. Parrila, and Dr. Saskia to improve students' reading abilities. - Sustain the integration of authentic approaches that ensure all students can connect with and find relevance in the curriculum they are taught. - Provide continuous support to divisional Numeracy and Literacy Committees, fostering their essential role in driving excellence in numeracy and literacy instruction. - Encourage teachers to utilize enrichment, flex, and tutorial time effectively to provide targeted support for struggling students, assisting them in reaching gradelevel proficiency in literacy and numeracy. - Maintain the commitment of individual schools and the entire division to foster stronger relationships with our First Nation communities, promoting meaningful collaboration and mutual understanding.
+Have applied for a division Jordan Principal grant to support FNMI learners. - Provide effective PD to support sound assessment practices to improve learning - Support effective collaboration for teacher growth vertically, course or grade level